Columbia College (British Columbia): University Transfer Program

 The University Transfer Programs offered by Columbia College allow students to take their first and second-year university-level studies in the more personal atmosphere of a smaller college before transferring to second or third year at a university.

 Transfer credit is pre-arranged for university courses completed at Columbia College with local universities such as the University of British Columbia, Simon Fraser University and the University of Victoria.
-It is customary for other universities in BC and the United States to recognize the transfer credits listed by the British Columbia Commission on Admissions and Transfer, BCCAT (see www.bctransferguide.ca.)
+It is customary for other universities in BC and the United States to recognize the transfer credits listed by the British Columbia Commission on Admissions and Transfer, BCCAT.

 Associate degrees program

 An associate degree is equivalent to the first two years of a four-year university degree.
 With an associate degree, students can enter into the third year of a university's bachelor's degree program.

 Associate of Arts Degree

 Students in this program complete 20 courses at the first and second-year levels, including: